California Homeowners Insurance Quotes

 Home insurance premiums in California

-The average California Home insurance premium in May 2015 was $536.00.
+Homeowners insurance premiums in California were around $550.00 in July of 2015 when they increased from $542 in June.
 These values reflect average premiums on new sold policies by HomeInsurance.com.
-A standard home insurance policy will cover the structure of the buildings on the property, the contents of the home, liability for the homeowner(s), medical payments and loss of use expenses.
+A standard policy will cover the structure of the buildings on the property, the contents of the home, liability for the homeowner(s), medical payments and loss of use expenses.

 Average California homeowners insurance rates are constantly changing, which means you must track what you're paying and any available ways to save even more.
 Did you know that bundling your home and auto insurance policies with one provider could save you up to 20%?
 Or that by simply having a security system in your home can warrant savings up to 10%?
 Call our licensed agents today and ask about what other discounts are available.